jundl77/auto-format/README.md

 [![npm](http://img.shields.io/npm/v/auto-format.svg?style=flat)](https://www.npmjs.com/package/auto-format)
 [![Document](https://doc.esdoc.org/github.com/jundl77/auto-format/badge.svg)](https://doc.esdoc.org/github.com/jundl77/auto-format/)

-An easy to use and light-weight library to auto-format code in javascript.
+An easy to use, light-weight library to auto-format code in javascript.
 Works well with code highlighting libraries to display beautiful, uniformly formatted code.

-As of right now, only Java can be formatted.
+As of right now only Java can be formatted.
 However the library is very extensible, in fact you only have to write 3 methods, so it is easy to add support for more languages.
 Please see [contribute](#contribute) if you would like to contribute.
 Help is always appreciated!

 ## Examples

 Detailed examples comming soon!
-For now you can check out https://exemplator.xyz where all code is being formatted with this library.
+For now check out https://exemplator.xyz where all code is being formatted with this library.

 ## Install